rf-elio/dd-core/README.md

 must be used.

 Commands:
-*  `bin/console elio-search:export:generate`: Generates all due exports
+*  `bin/console elio-data-discovery:export:generate`: Generates all due exports
-*  `bin/console elio-search:export:generate {id}`: Generates a specific export on due
+*  `bin/console elio-data-discovery:export:generate {id}`: Generates a specific export on due
-*  `bin/console elio-search:export:generate -f`: Refreshes all exports (interval ignored)
+*  `bin/console elio-data-discovery:export:generate -f`: Refreshes all exports (interval ignored)
-*  `bin/console elio-search:export:generate {id} -f`: Refreshes a specific export (interval ignored)
+*  `bin/console elio-data-discovery:export:generate {id} -f`: Refreshes a specific export (interval ignored)

 ### Events
 *  **FilterProductModelEvent**: Can be used to register additional fields that should be added to the product export.